COLUMBUS SPECIAL EVENTS

 • Fireworks.

-Please review the Special Event Planning Guide to be aware of policies, procedures and important information for producing an event in Columbus.
+Please review the Special Event Planning Guide to be aware of policies, procedures and important information for producing an event in the City of Columbus.
 The Special Event Planning Guide is a great resource to use while completing the application.

-Please review the Block Party Planning Guide to be aware of policies, procedures and important information for having a block party in Columbus.
+Please review the Block Party Planning Guide to be aware of policies, procedures and important information for having a block party in the City of Columbus.

 A Film Permit is issued for any commercial purpose filming and/or photoshoots within the City of Columbus parks or streets.
 Non-Commercial, still and/or personal photographers require a permit when: